- Our Basic Approach to Corporate Governance

 See here for the Corporate Governance Guidelines and the Corporate Governance Report.

 Company Organizational Bodies

-We have adopted a Board of Corporate Auditors system, in which Board of Directors and the Board of Corporate Auditors perform decision making, oversight and auditing of the execution of important business operations.
+As its corporate governance system, Subaru has chosen a company with board of company auditors, in which Board of Directors and the Board of Corporate Auditors perform decision making, oversight and auditing of the execution of important business operations.

-The Board of Directors consists of 15 directors maximum, including both in and out of our company, in accordance with the Articles of Incorpration.
+The Board of Directors consists of 15 directors at the most, including both in and out of the company, in accordance with the Articles of Incorporation.

 The Board of Auditors is composed of four corporate auditors, two of whom are outside corporate auditors to provide objective oversight of management.